lightvector/KataGo/docs/Analysis_Engine.md

 whenever those analyses finish, and possibly in a different order than the requests were provided.
 As described below, each query may specify *multiple* positions to be analyzed and therefore may generate *multiple* results.

+If stdin is closed, the engine will attempt to stop all threads as soon as possible, clean up, and exit, without necessarily finishing the analysis of whatever queries are open at the time.

 #### Queries

 Each query line written to stdin should be a JSON dictionary with certain fields.
 Note again that every query must be a *single line* - multi-line JSON queries are NOT supported.
 An example query would be: